-- the continued impact of the coronavirus (COVID-19) pandemic, efforts to contain the pandemic and resulting economic downturn on or affecting our operations and financial condition; - the availability of capital to satisfy our working capital requirements and development and commercialization objectives; - the accuracy of our estimates regarding future expenses, future revenues and future capital requirements; - our plans to develop and commercialize our product candidates, including, among other things, PH94B as a potential acute treatment of anxiety in adults with social anxiety disorder (SAD) and other anxiety disorders, PH10 as a potential treatment for major depressive disorder (MDD) and other depression-related disorders, and AV-101 in combination with probenecid as a potential treatment of MDD and depression-related disorders or neurological diseases and disorders involving the Central Nervous System (CNS); - our ability to initiate and complete necessary preclinical and clinical studies in accordance with applicable regulatory requirements to advance the development and potential commercialization of our product candidates, including the PALISADE Phase 3 Program for PH94B in SAD and other studies, to successfully complete any such preclinical and clinical studies, and for those studies to generate positive results; - economic, regulatory and political developments in the U.S. and foreign countries; - the performance of our third-party contract manufacturer(s) (CMOs), contract research organizations (CROs) and other third-party preclinical and clinical drug development collaborators and regulatory service providers and other consultants on whose services we rely from time to support our operations; - our ability to obtain and maintain intellectual property (IP) protection for our core assets, including our product candidates; - the size of the potential markets for our product candidates and our ability to enter and serve those markets; - the rate and degree of market acceptance of our product candidates for any indication once approved; - the success of competing products and product candidates in development by others that are or become available for the indications that we are pursuing in the markets we seek to enter on our own or with collaborators; - the loss of key scientific, clinical or nonclinical development, regulatory, commercial, and/or other management personnel, internally or from one or more of our third-party collaborators, CMOs, CROs or other service providers; and - other risks and uncertainties, including those listed under Part I, Item 1A of this Annual Report titled "Risk Factors."
+- the availability of capital to satisfy our working capital requirements and development objectives for our product candidates; - the accuracy of our estimates regarding future expenses, future revenues and future capital requirements; - our plans to develop our product candidates, including, among other things, fasedienol (PH94B) as a potential acute treatment of anxiety in adults with social anxiety disorder (SAD) and other anxiety disorders, itruvone and (PH10) as a potential treatment for major depressive disorder (MDD) and other depression-related disorders, as well as development programs for our other product candidates- PH15, PH80, PH284 and AV-101; - our ability to initiate and complete necessary preclinical and clinical studies in accordance with applicable regulatory requirements to advance the development of our product candidates and for those studies to generate positive results; - economic, regulatory and political developments in the U.S. and foreign countries; - the performance of our third-party contract manufacturer(s) (CMOs), contract research organizations (CROs) and other third-party preclinical and clinical drug development collaborators and regulatory service providers and other consultants on whose services we rely from time to time to support our operations; - our ability to obtain and maintain intellectual property (IP) protection for our core assets, including our product candidates; - the size of the potential markets for our product candidates and our ability to enter and serve those markets; - the rate and degree of market acceptance of our product candidates for any indication once approved; - the success of competing products and product candidates in development by others that are or become available for the indications that we are pursuing in the markets we seek to enter on our own or with collaborators; - the loss of key scientific, clinical or nonclinical development, regulatory, commercial, and/or other management personnel, internally or from one or more of our third-party collaborators, CMOs, CROs or other service providers; and - other risks and uncertainties, including those listed under Part I, Item 1A of this Annual Report titled "Risk Factors."